sanjayranjanagi/aps-portfolio.github.io/README.md

 [Here is my code for Trie data structure](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/9e050f41b8f608ab45311461ea1213d5581629a1/Codes/Trie.cpp)

 ## 7. Message and Comment Filtering
-**Algorithm:** Trie (for storing a dictionary of inappropriate words).
+**Algorithm:** Aho-Corasick Algorithm (for multi-pattern string matching).

 <p style="text-align: justify;">
-<strong>Description:</strong> LinkedIn can use a Trie to store and filter out inappropriate content from messages and comments.
-The Trie allows for efficient searching and matching of words, enabling the platform to quickly identify and remove or flag inappropriate content.
-This helps maintain a professional environment on the platform by preventing the spread of offensive or harmful language.
+<strong>Description:</strong> LinkedIn can use the Aho-Corasick algorithm to efficiently filter out inappropriate content from messages and comments.
+This algorithm constructs a trie for a given set of keywords (inappropriate words) and enhances it with additional links to allow fast multi-pattern matching.
+This enables LinkedIn to quickly identify and remove or flag inappropriate content in a single pass through the text, maintaining a professional environment by preventing the spread of offensive or harmful language.
 </p>
 <p style="text-align: justify;">
 <strong>Challenges:</strong> Keeping up with evolving language and spam tactics, balancing strictness with allowing genuine content.
 </p>
-### Trie
+### Aho-Corasick Algorithm
 - **Time Complexity:**
-  - Insertion: O(L), where L is the length of the word.
-  - Search: O(L), where L is the length of the word.
+  - Construction: O(M), where M is the total length of all keywords combined.
-  - Deletion: O(L), where L is the length of the word.
+  - Searching: O(N + Z), where N is the length of the text and Z is the number of matches.
-- **Space Complexity:** O(ALPHABET_SIZE * L * N), where ALPHABET_SIZE is the size of the alphabet (e.g., 26 for lowercase English letters), L is the average length of the words, and N is the number of words.
+- **Space Complexity:** O(M * ALPHABET_SIZE), where M is the total length of all keywords combined, and ALPHABET_SIZE is the size of the alphabet.
 [Here is my code for Trie data structure](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/292c0726f88a3c920725b5ffe9cb945b9a99912d/Codes/Trie)

 ## 8. Content Personalization